 Raised in the San Fernando Valley, Michael Barth has been involved in community service since high school, raising donations for local domestic violence shelters and tutoring underprivileged children.
 Michael earned a B.A. in Political Science from UC San Diego before delving head-first into Los Angeles politics by working for the LA County Democratic Party and volunteering for various local campaigns.
 He served as Deputy Campaign Manager for Assessor Jeff Prang's successful primary campaign, coordinating operations and outreach throughout all of LA County.
 He also serves on the board of Stonewall Democratic Club, currently as Chair of Financial Affairs.

 Michael is a graduate of the USC Gould School of Law Class of 2017, where served as President for his school's American Constitution Society chapter.
 As a law student, he gained hands-on experience working in local government law, special education advocacy, plaintiff-side employment litigation, and labor law.
 He was selected as an Employee Justice Fellow by the California Employment Lawyers Association in 2016.
-He currently works as a legal fellow with in a San Fernando Valley-based nonprofit advocating for wage justice and consumer protections.
+He currently works as a legal fellow with a San Fernando Valley-based nonprofit advocating for wage justice and consumer protections.

-Catherine Coddington - Events Director & DPSFV Represenative
+Catherine Coddington - Events Director & DPSFV Representative

 Michelle Elmer - Political Director

 Michelle Elmer was born, raised and has lived in the San Fernando Valley most of her life.
 She has received most of her schooling from public schools in the valley, graduating from CSUN with a B.A. in Sociology and minor in writing and rhetoric.